daltonmatos/plugnplay/README.rst

 Fixes
 -----
- * Fix issue #5.
-Every time plugnplay load the same set of plugins, all plugins are now loaded in a consistent order.

 Fixed issue #5: Now all plugins are loaded in alphabetical order.
 The sorting is made among all plugin filenames in all plugin dirs that were added with ``set_plugin_dirs()`` function.
 As an example, consider this plugindirs structure: